balderdashy/sails-docs/reference/models/queries/queries.md

 ### Notes

-> + Waterline model methods will **NOT** return a query instance if the optional callback argument is provided.
+> + Waterline model methods will **NOT** return a query instance if an optional callback is directly passed as the final argument.
 Instead, that callback will be triggered when the query is complete.

 <docmeta name="uniqueID" value="queries820682">